ESYT2021/ESYT2021/README.md

 - 👋 Hi, I’m @ESYT2021
-- 👀 I’m interested in C#
+- 👀 I’m interested in C# and JS
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to collaborate on ESYT2021/autoclicker and ESYT2021/DiscordMdBot
 - 📫 How to reach me // mason@evakstealth.co.uk